-After installation is complete, you can open it from terminal itself by typing
+After installation is complete, you can open it from the terminal itself by typing the

 gimp command.
-Alternatively, you can launch it from Chromebook’s app drawer.
+Alternatively, you can launch it from the Chromebook’s app drawer.

 Step 5: Install Gnome Software Center on Chromebook

 Besides normal Linux apps, you can also install Gnome Software Center in Linux on your Chromebook.
-Type following command in Linux terminal and hit Enter button.
+Type the following command in the Linux terminal and hit the Enter button.

 sudo apt-get install gnome-software gnome-packagekit

-After successful installation, you can see Gnome Software Center in app drawer with name “Software“.
+After successful installation, you can see Gnome Software Center in the app drawer with the name “Software“.

 Step 6: Transfer Files Between Linux and Chrome OS